-Unlike our partners, we sign up accident clients within minutes to hours but we only spend 10 minutes after hanging up the phone!
+We retain personal injury clients by email within minutes to hours but we only spend 10 minutes after hanging up the phone!

 The two problems this article will solve are:

-- How do you retain a client minutes after speaking with the caller before another lawyer gets the case?
+- How to retain personal injury clients by email minutes after speaking with the caller before another lawyer gets the case

-- How do you save the time and cost of meeting with potential accident clients?
+- How to save the time and cost of meeting with potential accident clients

 How to Retain Accident Clients Immediately and without Spending Any Time